Artificial Intelligence Will Impact Over 50% of U.S. Jobs, Study Finds

 Based on recent analysis, here’s how jobs may be affected:

 At the same time, some jobs will be impacted more heavily than others.
-Around 10% to 15% of jobs could actually be replaced by AI over the next five years.
-Roles that involve repetitive or routine tasks—like call center jobs—are especially vulnerable because AI can handle those interactions faster and cheaper.
+Around 10% to 15% of jobs could actually be replaced by AI over the next five years, according to the same analysis.
+Roles that involve repetitive or routine tasks—like call center jobs—are especially vulnerable because AI can handle some of those interactions faster and cheaper.

 But it’s not all bad news.